YD2023/Product-Segmentation-Adidas-and-Nike/README.md

 # Product-Segmentation-Adidas-and-Nike
-Adidas and Nike are huge companies with large market shares that are constantly battling to come on top.
+Anyone who loves to exercise, run, trek, hike, or move in any way at all would put immense importance on good footwear.
+Adidas and Nike are two of the most prominent shoe companies with large market shares that are constantly battling to come on top.
 In this project, I used product segmentation and clustering to see which brands are better for different prices, Adidas or Nike.